Michal148/project-HAR/user-features/README.md

 6. Repeat until all the data has been pushed to the database.

 ## interpolation.py
 During our tests, data gathered from accelerometer, gyroscope and magnetometer sensors turned out not to be in an ideal sync.
 To solve this problem we've come up with a short function, which uses `PchipInterpolator` from `scipy.interpolate` module.
-Function takes one argument (dataframe with raw sensor data) and returns dataframe with interpolated data in 0.01s intervals with *magnitude* and *lag* columns.
+Function takes three arguments (accelerometer, gyroscope and magnetometer dataframes with raw sensor data) and returns dataframe with interpolated data in 0.01s intervals with *magnitude*, *lag* and in case of accelerometer - *jerk* columns.

 ## Feature extraction pipeline
 ![](misc/pipeline.excalidraw.png)